nikerla/vc-content/pages/glossary/what-is-a-dead-stock.md

 ---
-title: How to get rid of your dead stock
+title: What is a dead stock?
 description: What does dead stock mean?
 Why is it critical to find  the correct approach to dead inventory management?
 Learn more about it in this article.
 date: 2017-08-18
 canonical: https://virtocommerce.com/glossary/dead-stock
 permalink: glossary/dead-stock
 ogimage: ../../assets/images/dead-stock.jpg
-ogtitle: How to get rid of your dead stock
+ogtitle: What is a dead stock?
 ogsitename: Virtocommerce
 twittercard: summary
 twittertitle: Virto Commerce